- Durable 4mm hard-anodized 7075 T-6 aluminum chassis

 Optimized Drivetrain Layout

-This revised actuator makes throttle and brake response feel incredibly smooth and precise.
+The revised throttle actuator now uses bearings to further improve throttle and brake response.
 It also features a new brace that prevents flexing during heavy braking.

 Large Bearing Spindles and Hubs

-Front spindles and rear hubs have been revised to accept a larger 8 x 16 x 5 outer bearing for increased durability.
+Front spindles and rear hubs have been revised to accept a larger 8 × 16 × 5 outer bearing for increased durability.

 Large-Footprint Engine Mount